-The NCAA online marketing website is a comprehensive tool designed to help hosts create marketing products which will generate awareness and promote ticket sales for the championship.
-The NCAA Online Marketing Website can be accessed at www.NCAAchampspromotion.com.
+The NCAA Online Marketing Website is a comprehensive tool designed to help hosts create marketing products which will generate awareness, drive ticket sales and promote attendance at championship events.
+The NCAA Online Marketing Website can be accessed at NCAAChampsPromotion.com.